developwithashwini/selenium-with-python/README.md

-# Selenium_Python
+# 📘 Master Selenium Python
-📘 Master Selenium Python This repository is a complete and industry-relevant learning resource for mastering Selenium with Python.
+This repository is a complete and industry-relevant learning resource for mastering Selenium with Python.
 It is structured to help beginners to intermediate testers and developers gain hands-on experience in automation testing using Selenium WebDriver and Python, following real-time testing scenarios and best practices.